 The following risk factors multiply by 10 the chance of your baby getting sick:

-Currently, the community standard is to test women at 35-37 weeks (which is a cotton-swab or “Q-tip” sample from your vagina and anus that you can do yourself).
-This swab is sent to the lab to be cultured and usually takes a 2-3 days to get results.
+Currently, the community standard is to test all pregnant people at 35-37 weeks (which is a cotton-swab or “Q-tip” sample from your vagina and anus that you can do yourself).
+This swab is sent to the lab to be cultured and usually takes 2-3 days to get results.

-Having an IV inserted can be uncomfortable or painful, and the plastic IV catheter in your arm can be somewhat annoying in labor.
+Having an IV inserted can be uncomfortable or painful, and the plastic IV catheter in your arm can be somewhat annoying in labour.

 Long term effects on baby of early antibiotic exposure are not fully researched.